A privileged person’s guide to dismantling their own biases, stigma, and othering of people experiencing homelessness

 - Montreal tickets people experiencing homelessness for things like “loitering, spitting, dropping cigarette ends, lying on a public bench, being drunk in public, and jaywalking.
 However, the homeless population, by definition, has no other option but to use public spaces to carry out private functions."
 Toronto tickets many people for similar "crimes" under the Safe Streets Act.

 - People experiencing homelessness find it difficult to pay these fines and end up in jail.

 - Between 2000-2010 the number of people panhandling and squeegeeing have decreased, but during the same period, there has been a 2147% increase in tickets given out through the Safe Streets Act in Toronto.

 - Between 2000-2010 only $8,086.56 worth of these fines were paid while just the policing alone cost taxpayers close to a million dollars.

 - Laws are used to criminalize the experience of being homeless.

 - These laws also send a message about who deserves the protection of the law, who deserves to use public space, and who deserves a private place to do the things they need to in order to live.
 If you’re experiencing homeless, apparently you’re undeserving of all these things.

 I just finished reading the article “Public Policy and the Social Construction of Deservedness" by Helen Ingram and Anne Schneider and it’s gotten me reflecting on the connections between Otherness and deservedness.
 (Note: This might be a little dense.)

-courteousaviarist asked: I don't actually have a question for you, but I just wanted to tell you that I've enjoyed reading your posts.
+courteousaviarist-deactivated20 said: I don't actually have a question for you, but I just wanted to tell you that I've enjoyed reading your posts.
 I think you're speaking about a problem that needs to be talked about much more.
 Much, much more.
 I'm looking forward to reading your future posts!
 Regards from Tennessee, U.S. (:

 Thank you so much for your kind words and support! :)